rkoeninger/ShenScript/docs/internals.rst

    :param expr expr: Expression to build.
    :returns:         Rendered fabrication.

-.. function:: eternal(name)
+.. function:: lookup(name)

-   Retrieves the "eternal" :js:`Cell` for the given name, creating it and adding it to :js:`globals` if it did not already exist.
+   Retrieves the :js:`Cell` for the given name, creating it and adding it to :js:`globals` if it did not already exist.

-   Aliased as :js:`e` for brevity in generated code.
+   Aliased as :js:`c` for brevity in generated code.

    :param string name: Name of a global function or symbol.
    :returns:           A :js:`Cell` for that name.